 Both humans and many species of NHPs engage in a complex interconnected system of social interactions.
 Understanding the mechanisms by which social relationships impact health and fitness remains a challenge.
 Decades of research has established that affiliative social relationships can benefit health, however, the complexity and multidimensionality of relationships has yet to be explored.
 By utilizing a network approach, we were able to characterize two types of affiliative social relationships that differed in their network topology, kin bias, associations with rank, and importantly their associations with biomarkers of inflammation.
 Our research has indicated that features of multiplex affiliative relationships are consistent with the concept of a strong supportive relationships and may support health and fitness.
 In contrast, more transactional affiliative relationships (e.g., uniplex affiliation) may incur short-term health costs yet may result in ultimate benefits through commodity exchange.
-Still unclear is whether these effects are specific to the combination of behaviors used here (i.e., huddling and grooming), or if other affiliative behaviors (e.g., proximity) might provide similar information.
+Still unclear is whether these effects are specific to the combination of behaviors used here (i.e., contact sitting and grooming), or if other affiliative behaviors (e.g., proximity) might provide similar information.
 Further research into the dimensionality of relationships might reflect different qualities or functions of relationships is needed.
 However, this complexity is important to consider for understanding the mechanisms underlying the impact of social relationships on human and NHP health.

 Acknowledgements